jonnonz1/nz-statute-book/acts/public/2010/private-security-personnel-and-private-investigators-act-2010.md

 ### 40 Persons not to act as officers of licensed company without consent of Licensing Authority
 (1) In the case of a licensee that is a company, unless with the prior approval of a Licensing Authority, no person who is not an officer of the company at the time when the application for the licence is granted may subsequently act as an officer of the company.
 (2) A licensee may at any time apply in writing to a Licensing Authority for approval of any person under subsection (1).
-(3) An application for approval of any person must be in the prescribed form and accompanied by the prescribed fee (if any).
+(3) An application for approval of any person must be in a form approved by the chief executive of the Ministry of Justice after consultation with all Licensing Authorities and accompanied by the prescribed fee (if any).
 (4) A Licensing Authority must not give its approval under subsection (1) in respect of a person unless the Licensing Authority is satisfied that—
   (a) the officer is of or over the age of 18 years; and (b) no ground of disqualification under section 62 applies to the officer or, if 1 or more grounds do apply, that this does not make the company unsuitable to hold the licence.